 We collect information in a transparent and ethical way

 We invite practices to participate in the MedicineInsight program, and respect their choice not to participate.
-Our privacy controls ensure that information about GPs and patients is not undertaken covertly, or without their knowledge, in particular:
+Our privacy controls ensure that information about GPs and patients is not gathered covertly, or without their knowledge.

 GPs are informed by the owner of the practice about the practice’s participation in the program, and are given the opportunity to consent to receiving individual tailored reports and